What Is Customer Relationship Management(CRM)

 Definition of CRM

-Here are some common definitions of customer relationship management.
-You do not need to memorize these definitions at all or bother to understand the details.
-Our goal is simply to show the diversity of perspectives on the definition of CRM.
+Here are some standard definitions of customer relationship management.
+You need not memorize these definitions or bother to understand the details.
+Our goal is to show the diversity of perspectives on the definition of CRM.
 Once you have seen the definitions, we present another classification that will be more important to us:

 CRM from Oracle’s perspective